azmainasd/azmainasd/README.md

-- 👋 Hi, I’m Azmmain
-- 👀 I’m interested in full stack web dev and machine learning
+I have completed my graduation in cse form American International University-Bangladesh (AIUB).
+Now I'am working as a full stack developer.

 <!---
 azmainasd/azmainasd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.